magneticio/vamp.io/content/documentation/installation/quick_start.md

 Please install one of the following for your platform/architecture

-- Docker 1.9.x (Linux), OR
+- Docker 1.10.x (Linux), OR
-- [Docker Toolbox 1.9.x] (https://github.com/docker/toolbox/releases) if on Mac OS X 10.8+ or Windows 7+
+- [Docker Toolbox 1.10.x] (https://github.com/docker/toolbox/releases) if on Mac OS X 10.8+ or Windows 7+

-> **Note:** Running Vamp Quick Start on Docker 1.10.x requires a small change and we will provide the new Docker image soon.
+> **Note:** Running Vamp Quick Start on earlier versions of Docker is also possible, even though it's recommended to use at least 1.9.x or above.

 ## Step 2: Run Vamp

-Start the `magneticio/vamp-docker:0.8.3-marathon` container, taking care to pass in the right parameters.
+Start the `magneticio/vamp-docker:0.8.4-marathon` container, taking care to pass in the right parameters.

 ### Linux